Skip to main content

 June 2024 | American Policyholder Association

-There was a case where a professor identified that the bid and ask prices on over-the-counter stocks did not show a normal random distribution.
-The market makers used social pressure and business pressure on other market makers to not split the 1/8th.
+In the securities industry, a professor once identified that bid and ask prices on over-the-counter stocks did not follow a normal random distribution.
+Market makers had used social and business pressure to prevent competitors from splitting the traditional 1/8th-point spread.
+The deviation from the expected pattern revealed coordinated manipulation.

-This kind of analysis has been used in the stock market, it's been used to detect fraud in elections, and it can be applied to insurance claims to show systemic patterns of underpayment.
+This type of statistical analysis has been used to detect fraud in financial markets and election results.
+The same methodology can be applied to insurance claims data to identify systemic patterns of underpayment or manipulation at scale.

 35